Books for Teachers

 Publisher Crap

 A publisher once told me, “Teachers don’t buy books.”
-I interpreted this to mean teachers are too busy, too intellectually lazy, or too “cheap” to buy books.
+I interpreted that to mean teachers are too busy, too intellectually lazy, or too cheap to buy books.

 Now that I have written a book for teachers, I interpret the claim differently.
 Whether teachers buy books or not has little to do with teacher busyness, intellect, or economic priorities.
 Some teachers are professionally busy, a few are not; some are intellectually vigorous, a few are not; some face financial hardship, a few do not.